-One of our interns last year spun off the organisation Effective Animal Activism with our help, which has now raised $60,000 in external funding.
+One of our interns in 2012 spun off the organisation Effective Animal Activism with our help.
 We’re growing an amazing network of people and organisations working on the highest impact opportunities in the world - we’re in contact with some pretty impressive individuals like Nick Bostrom of FHI and Holden Karnofsky of GiveWell.

 If you work for us, you’ll also have:

 We go for a “professional, but autonomous” work culture.
 We set high standards, but avoid pointless rules.
 For example, we encourage our employees to set a work routine that works for them and stick to it, but have no strict office hours.

 As we’re a new and growing organisation, there’s a lot of opportunity to take on responsibility much earlier than you would in a large corporation.
 Many of our interns develop management experience by working with volunteers.

 We want everyone to have a say in how 80,000 Hours is run.
 We hold weekly team meetings to give everyone an input, and also run weekly lunchtime sessions on some specific area of what we’re working on to get input and feedback.